Will Ferrara

 William Ferrara (born June 30, 1991) is an American professional wrestler, formerly known on the indies by his ring name Spartan.
-He is currently signed to Ring of Honor (ROH), wrestling under his real name.
-He also works as an assistant trainer at the ROH Dojo.
+He also makes appearances All Elite Wrestling and Total Nonstop Action Wrestling (TNA).

 Professional wrestling career

 Ring of Honor (2013-2021)

 He made his debut in Ring of Honor on a dark match on September 6, teaming with Cheeseburger and Nick Merriman and winning his match against Aaron Solo, Mike Dean & Travis Banks.
-He competited for the first time on pay per view at Glory by Honor XII, on October 26, against The Romantic Touch in a losing effort.
+He competed for the first time on pay per view at Glory by Honor XII, on October 26, against The Romantic Touch in a losing effort.
 Then he started to wrestle with Bill Daly, forming "Team Benchmark".
 Their first tag team match occurred on February 22, and lost against War Machine (Hanson & Ray Rowe).
 They lost on April 18 at Future of Honor against The Briscoe Brothers.
 On September 29, he eliminated Jay Lethal during a battle royal.
 This allowed him to face Lethal later in the night for the ROH World Television Championship but he failed.
 On November 7, he lost his qualifying match for the 2015 Survival of the Fittest tournament against Tommaso Ciampa.

 In January 2015, he participated at the 2015 edition of Top Prospect Tournament, where he beat J.Diesel and Beer City Bruiser before losing against Donovan Dijak in the finals.
 On June 20, he competed and won his match against Silas Young after a distraction from Dalton Castle but lost his grudge match at Death Before Dishonor XIII.
 On October 24, Ferrara got defeated by Adam Cole at the Glory By Honor XIV.

 In 2017, Ferrara turned heel by turning on his longtime tag team partner Cheeseburger and formed a new team named "The Dawgs" with Rhett Titus.